merlerm/ViPlan/README.md

 apptainer cache clean
 apptainer pull docker://igibson/igibson:latest
 ```
-This will create a file called `igibson_latest.sif`, which we expect to be in the root directory.
+This will create a file called `igibson_latest.sif`, which is expected to be in the root directory.
 This file is a Singularity image that contains all the dependencies needed to run iGibson.
 To open a shell inside the container run:
 ```bash
 apptainer exec --nv igibson_latest.sif bash
 ```